ingve/ipics/README.md

-> Search for images for Itunes media
+> Search for thumbnails and images for Itunes media

 ## Install